sheila-anne/sheila-anne/src/pages/writing-desk/2020-04-16-yoga-for-hip-love.md

 Though you may walk your right foot out a few inches to give yourself more space, keep your right toes and knee facing the front of the mat, so everything can work together!
 You may want to think about hugging your right knee in toward you.

-If at any point the back knee hurts, slide forward to bring your weight further off you knee and onto your quad OR tuck the back toes and lift the knee.
+If at any point the back knee hurts, slide forward to bring your weight further off your knee and onto your quad OR tuck the back toes and lift the knee.

-TWISTED DRAGON
+### Twisted Dragon

 ![Twisted Dragon](/img/twisted-dragon.jpeg "Twisted Dragon")